 RECOMMENDED: 30 Special Shih Tzu Mixes

-Highlights: Alert, Courageous, Lively
+Highlights: Alert, Brave, Lively

 I’ll admit, the Chihuahua doesn’t check all the boxes for a low maintenance dog breed.
 Not only do they shed quite a bit, but they’re not the most trainable dogs.
 In fact, they have one of the lowest scores for obedience and work intelligence.

-That’s not to say you should leave your Chi alone all day.
+That’s not to say you should leave your Chihuahua alone all day.
 They’re loyal companion dogs that love the company of their owners.
 And if dealing with shedding is your biggest concern, how much fur can this tiny dog produce anyway?

 RECOMMENDED: 31 Classic Chihuahua Mixes